chinnurtb/raven/README.md

 Here is a checklist of most important areas:

-* Subscriber views are hardcoded in resource file.
+* Views is hardcoded in dispatch.conf.
-* subscriber view logic not yet implemented.
+* View logic not yet implemented.
+* HATEOAS not yet implemented.
+* Link Layer not yet implemented.

 Hacking the code
 ----------------

 Build the skeleton application:

-    $ make

-    - or -

     $ ./rebar compile